Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Introduction

-In addition to possible efficiency loss, the integration of external summary statistics can also introduce estimation bias if they are biased, and moreover, the estimation bias can be large even if the bias of external summary statistics is small.
-This bias paradox frequently occurs in the presence of population heterogeneity, biased sampling, and model misspecification.
-It has been noted in conventional meta-analysis and previous authors have proposed a variety of robust methods for meta-analysis \citep{singh2005combining,shen2020fusion,wang2021robust}, which can still deliver consistent and asymptotically normal estimation in the presence of biased summary statistics.
-For the fusion of individual level data, \citet{chen2021minimax}, \citet{kallus2018removing}, \citet{yang2020elastic} and \citet{yang2020improved} considered combining randomized trial data and observational data to remove unmeasured confounding bias.
-But these methods require the availability of individual data in multiple data sources.
-For integration of individual data and summary statistics, \citet{zhai2022data} proposed a penalized constrained maximum likelihood method that extends the empirical likelihood methods of \citet{qin2000miscellanea} and \citet{chatterjee2016constrained} to accommodating possibly biased external summary statistics.
-But they have focused on parameters in a parametric model and assumed the uncertainty of summary statistics is negligible.
+In addition to potential efficiency loss, integrating external summary statistics can also introduce estimation bias if the summary statistics are not transportable.
+This bias frequently occurs in the presence of population heterogeneity, biased sampling, or model misspecification.
+It has been noted in conventional meta-analysis, and various robust methods have been proposed to address this problem \citep{singh2005combining,shen2020fusion,wang2023robust}, ensuring consistent and asymptotically normal estimation despite untransportable summary statistics.
+For the fusion of individual data, \citet{chen2021minimax}, \citet{kallus2018removing}, \citet{yang2023elastic}, \citet{li2023improving}, \citet{yang2020improved} and \citet{gao2025improving} considered combining randomized trial data and observational data to remove unmeasured confounding bias.
+However, these methods require the availability of individual data from multiple data sources.
+For integration of individual data and summary statistics, \citet{zhai2022data, huang2023simultaneous} proposed penalized constrained maximum likelihood methods that extend the empirical likelihood framework of \citet{qin2000miscellanea}, \citet{chatterjee2016constrained} and \cite{zhang2020generalized} to accommodating possibly untransportable external summary statistics.
+However, these methods focus on parameters in a parametric model and may not be suitable for general semi/non-parametric inference problems, such as estimation of the average treatment effect estimation in causal inference or the outcome mean in missing data analysis.